cashcat96/BlondedChecker/README.md

 ## Reminders:
 - I have taken very few legit coding classes, so I apologize if my code breaks some cardinal coding rules that I am unaware of
 - This is my first public github repository and I am fairly new to the ins and outs of github, so bear with me
+- As always, have fun and be grateful that you are alive at the same time as Frank Ocean